nickbryanmiller/CAP3032Processing/README.md

 ## Notes

     These are all for class and for reference when doing processing in the future.
+    All GIF's created with [LiceCap](http://www.cockos.com/licecap/).

 ## License